 Reporting/Collaboration: The Campus Coordinator submits a weekly report to the Regional Manager.
-The Campus Coordinator also meets bi-monthly with the Regional Manager, the Director of Operations for Co-Curriculars, and the Manager of Co-Curricular Instructional Quality and Design to discuss the details (financial, curricular, personnel, etc.) of his/her campuses.
+The Campus Coordinator also meets bi-monthly with the Co-Curriculars leadership team and other Campus Coordinators to discuss updates, collaborate, and receive further training.

 Time Commitment and Reporting: This is a 12-month, full time, benefits-eligible position, reporting to the Regional Manager of Co-Curricular Programs.